-With a 3-layer design, Gore-Tex Active for waterproofing, and fully taped seams, the Drypoint GTX is a hardshell by design (we have it in our hardshell and rain jacket roundups as it meets both criteria).
+With a 3-layer construction, Gore-Tex Active for waterproofing, and fully taped seams, the REI Co-op Drypoint GTX is a hardshell by design (we have it in both our hardshell and rain jacket round-ups as it meets both criteria).
 The weather protection it offers is impressive: we took it on the multi-day Huemul Circuit in Patagonia, which included crossing the aptly named Paso del Viento to the edge of the remote Southern Patagonian Icefield.
 Along the way, we were battered with some of the strongest winds we’ve ever encountered, plus serious rain and even snow.
-The Drypoint performed admirably, keeping us dry without feeling clammy, blocking wind (a very tall order), and even providing a little extra warmth.
+But the Drypoint performed admirably through it all, keeping us dry without feeling clammy, blocking wind (a very tall order in those conditions), and even providing a little extra warmth.

 You’ll hear us refer to Gore-Tex Active a number of times in this review.
-This is the most breathable fabric in the Gore-Tex lineup, which is for great hiking and other aerobic activities where you’ll be working up some body heat.
+This is the most breathable fabric in the Gore-Tex lineup, which is great for hiking and other aerobic activities where you’ll be working up some body heat.
 It isn’t, however, as tough as regular Gore-Tex and Gore-Tex Pro that are commonly found in burlier hardshells used for backcountry skiing, climbing, and mountaineering.
-And given that the Drypoint has a relatively thin 20-denier shell and lack of a helmet compatible hood, the jacket is designed for hiking—and excels at that purpose—but isn’t as alpine-centric as some other models.
+And given that the Drypoint has a relatively thin 20-denier shell and lack of a helmet-compatible hood, the jacket is designed for hiking—and excels at that purpose—but isn’t as alpine-centric as some other models.

 One of the big selling points of the REI Drypoint GTX is breathability.
 Gore-Tex Active is extremely impressive in this regard—it allowed us to hike with a fully loaded pack for extended periods with the jacket on while remaining totally comfortable.
 Those who have worn a cheap rain jacket and actually tried to hike in it know that clammy, plastic bag-like feeling, but the Drypoint felt soft and smooth against the skin and didn’t clam up.

 In terms of packability, we’ve had no issues compressing the Drypoint into its own hood.
-It doesn’t stuff into one of its own pockets, nor does it come with a stuff stack, but this is common in the hardshell world.
+It doesn’t stuff into one of its own pockets, nor does it come with a stuff stack, but this is common in the hardshell jacket world.
 When folded into its hood, the jacket is relatively compact, easy to grip with one hand, and doesn’t take up much space in your pack.
-The flexible Gore-Tex active membrane and thin 20D fabric actually help out here as they’re less burly and more stuffable than a thicker jacket.
+The flexible Gore-Tex Active membrane and thin 20-denier fabric actually help out here as they’re less burly and more stuffable than a thicker jacket.
 Remember to keep the Drypoint away from sharp objects in your pack as that would be an easy way to get a tear.

 Durability is one area where the REI Drypoint falls short of more alpine-focused hardshells.
-Gore-Tex Active prioritizes breathability over durability, plus the Drypoint has a relatively thin 20D shell.
-For comparison, our top rated all-around hardshell is the Arc’teryx Beta AR, which uses Gore-Tex Pro and a mix of 40D and 80D panels.
-If you’re consistently crashing though branches when backcountry skiing, brushing against sharp granite when climbing, or stuffing your jacket into a pack full of sharp objects like crampons, a higher denier fabric will help prevent tears.
-But for hiking and backpacking—precisely what the Drypoint is designed for—20D should get the job done while keeping weight down.
+Gore-Tex Active prioritizes breathability over durability, plus the Drypoint has a relatively thin 20-denier shell.
+For comparison, our top rated all-around hardshell is the Arc’teryx Beta AR, which uses Gore-Tex Pro and a mix of 40- and 80-denier panels.
+If you’re consistently crashing though branches when backcountry skiing, brushing against sharp granite when climbing, or stuffing your jacket into a pack full of sharp objects like crampons, a higher-denier fabric will help prevent tears.
+But for hiking and backpacking—precisely what the Drypoint is designed for—20 denier should get the job done while keeping weight down.

 Key Design Features